Date adopted: February 4, 2005

 - Controlled substances can only be used under an approved and current AUP that contains provisions for the use of controlled substances.
 Use of controlled substances not included in the relevant IACUC-approved AUP is forbidden.

-- Principal investigators or their designees holding DEA licenses must file a photocopy of their DEA license with the DLAR or IACUC Coordinator to verify registration and active status.
+- Principal investigators or their designees holding DEA licenses must file a photocopy of their DEA registration with the IACUC Coordinator to verify registration and active status.

 - All controlled substance records are subject to inspection by LAR, IACUC, or other authorized review/compliance individuals without prior notice.